SALESFORCE AGENTFORCE

 Partner-led, every time.

-Velma McConnell holds 31 Salesforce certifications including multiple Application Architect credentials, with deep experience in Agentforce architecture and Salesforce Health Cloud.
+Velma McConnell holds 15 Salesforce certifications including multiple Application Architect credentials, with deep experience in Agentforce architecture and Salesforce Health Cloud.
 She has led Salesforce implementations across healthcare, government, and commercial organizations.
-Every Agentforce engagement is Velma-led, with John Moore providing AI governance and architecture oversight.
+Every Agentforce engagement is Velma-led, with John providing AI governance and architecture oversight.

 COMMON QUESTIONS